Irruputuncu: Threats and geothermal prospecting

 With the exception of Peruvian volcanoes such as Misti, most of the volcanoes of the CVZ are in remote areas and are not closely watched.
 Irruputuncu is a remote volcano; a road between Iquique and the Collahuasi mine and mining infrastructure west of the volcano are the major sites that could be affected by future activity.

 The 1995 eruption drew attention to volcanic hazards in the Western Cordillera.
 In Chile, Irruputuncu is surveilled by SERNAGEOMIN, which produces regular status reports and which in 2020 classified it as a "type III" volcano, owing to its proximity to Collahuasi mine.
 There are also hazard maps available.
 Future eruptions could involve both the emission of lava domes and lava flows or explosive eruptions; the western and northwestern flanks would be the most affected.

-Irruputuncu has been examined as a potential location for a geothermal energy project involving a company named Minera Doña Inés de Collahuasi.
-A geothermal prospect made at the base of Irruputuncu indicated the presence of water at temperatures of up to 220 C in a deep reservoir.
+Olca and Irruputuncu have been examined as a potential location for a geothermal energy project involving a company named Minera Doña Inés de Collahuasi.
+A geothermal prospect made at the base of Irruputuncu indicated the presence of water at temperatures of up to 220 C in a deep reservoir; the volcano was thus classified as "highly favourable area".

 Climate and vegetation

-Polylepis tarapacana trees on Irruputuncu have been used (through tree rings) to reconstruct atmospheric radiocarbon concentrations and regional climatic variability, including El Niño-Southern Oscillation variability.
+Polylepis tarapacana trees on Irruputuncu have been used (through tree rings) to reconstruct atmospheric radiocarbon concentrations and regional climatic variability, including El Niño–Southern Oscillation variability.